dtolnay/cargo-expand/README.md

 ## Configuration

-The cargo expand command reads the `[expand]` section of $CARGO_HOME/config if there is one.
+The cargo expand command reads the `[expand]` section of $CARGO_HOME/config if there is one (usually ~/.cargo/config).
 Currently the only configuration option is the syntax highlighting theme.

 ```toml
 [expand]